-We maintain a diverse portfolio, with a strong

-focus on nation-building.
-Our comprehensive

-and synergistic investment strategy positions

-us as a key driver of the Philippine economy.
+We maintain a diverse portfolio, with a strong focus on nation-building.
+Our comprehensive and synergistic investment strategy positions us as a key driver of the Philippine economy.

-construction, real estate, mining, power and water distribution, we actively contribute to the sustainable development and progress of communities across the nation.
+By investing in vital sectors such as construction, real estate, mining, power and water distribution, we actively contribute to the sustainable development and progress of communities across the nation.